Which is Better – Home Wireless Broadband or the NBN?

 The verdict

 So what’s the verdict?
 I’m sure you already guessed it – it depends on how you use your internet.
 If you’re a regular user you could get away with a 4G plan.
-It all boils down to speeds and costs, and 4G wins in those categories.
-Especially if you go with the right telco and plan.
+But if you want the speeds, upgrade to a 5G plan.